 - Canberra (Walk Score: 40)

-While this is interesting, what is more important is that in every city some suburbs are more walkable than others.
+While this is interesting, as I said what is more important is that in every city some suburbs are more walkable than others.

 Walk scores are also turning up in a number of property portals and agents websites and you can expect to see more in the future.